rogerpence/using-svgs-in-css/README.md

 ### A little more on the SVG

-The SVG value above has be URL encoded.
+The SVG value above has to be URL encoded.
 Use an [online decoder](https://www.urldecoder.org/) to see its decoded value as shown below:

 ![](https://rogerpence.com/storage/images/decoding-an-svg.2458680.40177.png)